matbryan52/microscopy-images-qem/slides.md

 Digital images underpin almost all of modern microscopy, and influence how data are acquired, interpreted and perceived.

-This presentation was a very rapid overview of a lot of topics, and should be seen as a inspiration for what you could do with your data.
+This presentation was a very rapid overview of a lot of topics, and should be seen as **a starting point** for what could be done with your data.

 Please reach out if you have questions or ideas at GitHub: [@matbryan52](https://github.com/matbryan52) or at matthew.bryan@cea.fr